nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 }
 $$

-where $H$ is a negative constant and represents the overall effect of culling and uneven survival odds compared to red squirrels in regions populated with pine martens.
+where $H$ is a negative constant and represents the overall effect of culling and uneven survival odds, compared to red squirrels in regions populated with pine martens.

 ${N}\mkern -8.2mu\textcolor{red}{{B}}$ Red squirrels are much better at avoiding pine martens relative to grey squirrels.